learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ```

 **r)** Can you reason out why the output shown is different for these two regular expressions?

+`\b` matches both the start and end of word locations.
+In the below example, `\b..\b` doesn't necessarily mean that first `\b` will match only the start of word location and second `\b` will match only the end of word location.
+They can be any combination!
+For example, `I` followed by space in the input string here is using start of word location for both whereas space followed by `2` is using end of word location for both.

+In contrast, the negative lookarounds only ensure that there are no word characters around any two characters.
+And these assertions will always be satisfied at the start of string and the end of string respectively.
+But `\b` depends on the presence of word characters.
+So, `!` at the end of the input string here matches the lookaround assertion but not word boundary.

 ```ruby
 >>> ip = 'I have 12, he has 2!'